shevpai/shevpai/README.md

 - Have experience in configure projects using *Webpack* and writing unit tests with *Jest*
 - I'm using UI-frameworks such as: *Bootstrap, Materialize, Material UI*
 - I'm currently learning Node.js/Typescript
-- My current goal is to find a job as Junior Frontend/FullStack Developer
 - ⚡ I like to solve complex tasks and learn new stuff ⚡<br /><br />

 ### Languages and Tools: